-The lower back supplies two main nerves to the legs that can cause tingling in the feet and legs.
-It's the onset of leg pain that gets the surgeon excited... and that you don't want!
-At
+The lumbar spine supplies two main nerves that can cause tingling in the lower extremity.
+It's the onset of leg pain that gets the surgeon excited, and that you don't want obviously.

 All forty patients had first undergone three months of conservative medical and physiotherapy without relief of the leg pain.

-The cost of the chiropractic care was less than 10% of the surgery, with ZERO risks and side-effects.
-For more details,
+The cost of the chiropractic care was less than 10 percent of the surgery, with zero risks and side effects.

-In the Flip Test, you can test for a impingement of the Sciatic nerve at home.
-Sit in an ordinary upright chair, and somebody else raises first your good leg parallel to the ground, then lower it remembering the pull in the good leg.
+In the Flip test, you can assess an impingement of the sciatic nerve at home.
+Sit in an ordinary upright chair, and ask somebody else to raise first your good leg parallel to the ground, then lower it, remembering the pull behind your thigh and calf.

 Now ask your examiner to raise the naughty leg.
-Is it significantly tighter / more painful in that leg?
-If it hurts only in the back, not the leg, then you have no frank sciatica, only the first stage.
+Is it significantly tighter or more painful than the other?
+If it hurts only in the back, not the lower limb, then you have no frank pinched nerve, but only the first stage of sciatica.

-In the full Slump Test for Sciatica progressively more stretch is placed on the Sciatic nerve but that is best left to an experienced chiropractor.
+In the full slump test for sciatica, progressively more stretch is placed on the nerve but that is best left to an experienced chiropractor.

-In this far less invasive procedure than normal back surgery, the surgeon is able, using an operating microscope, to remove a part of the facet joint that may be pinching the nerve root and any disc material from under the nerve root.
+Micro diskectomy is a far less invasive procedure than normal back surgery; the surgeon is able, using an operating microscope, to remove a part of the facet joint or any disc material from under the nerve root.

-At Spine-Health.com you can read about microdiscectomy spine surgery risks complications and success rates ...
-Under risks mention is made of recurrent herniations (immediately or later), cerebrospinal fluid leaks due to damage to the dura, nerve root damage, bladder and bowel incontinence, bleeding and infection.
-The authors assure that these risks are relatively low.
-"Quite rare".
+Under risks, mention is made of recurrent herniations, immediately or later, cerebrospinal fluid leaks due to a wound of the dura, nerve root damage, bladder and bowel incontinence, bleeding and infection.
+The authors assure that these risks are relatively low; quite rare, they exclaim.

 Having said that, last week my wife bent over, and twisted to lift a corner of the carpet for sweeping.
 She felt what she described as "a bottle exploding at the bottom of her back".
 Not good.
 She was stuck forwards in what we call an antalgic posture.
 The sign of Pisa.
 Because the swelling and inflammation hadn't yet started, the Slump Test for sciatica was negative.
 But wait three days... and I would have had drama on my hands, in the bosom of the family.

-In normal circumstances, if you wait a few weeks before seeking the advice of your chiropractor, you will probably be in for weeks of treatment.
+In normal circumstances, if you wait a few weeks with leg pain before seeking the advice of your chiropractor, you will probably be in for extended treatment.

-My point?
-When you KNOW you've done a mischief to some part of your body then it's better not to wait.
-Dealing with a disc herniation before the swelling and inflammation starts, before it starts referring down the leg and the Slump Test for sciatica is strongly positive, makes good sense.
-Likewise a bad dose of bronchitis - don't wait for the pleurisy before contacting your doctor.
+Ringing in the changes before it starts referring down the leg, and the Slump test for sciatica is strongly positive, makes good sense.
+Likewise if you have a bad dose of bronchitis don't wait for the pleurisy before contacting your doctor.